 “Carrie Fisher is my favourite actress.”
 I announced this to Mom after seeing Star Wars, or Empire, or Return of the Jedi for the umpteenth time in the theatre—I honestly can’t remember which one.

 “Her mother, Debbie Reynolds was my favourite actress when I was your age,” Mom said.
-And so, my love of the Reynolds/Fisher women became a family thing for me.
+And so, my love of the Reynolds/Fisher women became a family thing.

 When everything adds up, it should come as no surprise that the title of my novel is Everything I’ve learned about being a girl, I’ve learned from Princess Leia.